aalsup/bce/README.md

 ## Project dependencies

-The project requires the following for linking:
+The project has the following build dependencies:

 - sqlite
 - catch2